kaci65/100-days-of-code/log.md

 **Thoughts** Today I worked on the roman numeral converter & caesar's cipher.
 I'm starting to understand a little js, practising it in small chunks is helping.

 **Link(s) to work**: [FreeCodeCamp] :(https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/roman-numeral-converter), (https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher)

+### Day 53: July 13, 2020

+**Today's Progress**: Javascript: Navbar & Sidebar

+**Thoughts** I know I said that I'm not going to do tutorials because it's really not my learning style, I decided to give them another try.
+These are the tutorials I'm using (from freeCodeCamp) - https://www.freecodecamp.org/news/hone-your-javascript-skills-by-building-these-15-projects/.
+I then tried to redo the navbars from my previous projects (add javascript code to them) but they are not working as they should.
+I'll try looking at them later with fresh eyes.

+**Link(s) to work**: [Navbar] :(https://sleepy-jang-5e723a.netlify.app/), [Sidebar] (https://pedantic-shaw-00f50b.netlify.app/)